Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

 \subsubsection{Integrity}

-\citeauthor{sepulveda2017towards} \cite{sepulveda2017towards} proposed a tunnel based solution that protects electrical NoC against message modification attacks.
+\citeauthor{sepulveda2017towards} \cite{sepulveda2017towards} proposed a tunnel-based solution that protects electrical NoC against message modification attacks.
 The solution assumes that the network interface is trustworthy.
 The authors use SipHash-2-4 as the algorithm to generate the message authentication code.
-Siphash \cite{aumasson2012siphash} is popular for generating message authentication code for shorter inputs.
-The proposed countermeasure generates 64-bit message authentication code and appends it to the message.
-The receiver regenerates the tag from that end and compares the tag for possible tampering of the message.
+Siphash \cite{aumasson2012siphash} is popular for generating message authentication codes for shorter inputs.
+The proposed countermeasure generates a 64-bit message authentication code and appends it to the message.
+The receiver regenerates the tag from that end and compares the tag for possible message tampering.
 Any mismatch between the two tags will indicate unauthorized modification of the message content.
-Furthermore, the authors makes the countermeasure configurable by controlling Siphash rounds.
+Furthermore, the authors make the countermeasure configurable by controlling Siphash rounds.